-pdfblur aperture distance nsamp viewfile
+pdfblur aperture nsamp viewfile

-Pdfblur takes the given viewfile and computes nsamp views based on a focus distance of distance and an aperture diameter of aperture (both in world coordinate units).
+Pdfblur takes the given viewfile and computes nsamp views based on an aperture diameter of aperture (in world coordinate units) and a focal distance equal to the length of the -vd view direction vector.
 When rendered and averaged together, these views will result in a picture with the specified depth of field.
 Either pinterp(1) or rpict(1) may be called to do the actual work.
 (The given viewfile must also be passed on the command line to the chosen renderer, since pdfblur provides supplemental view specifications only.)